ga-wdi-boston/js-function-context-this-diagnostic/README.md

 1. Follow the directions given in [diagnostic.md](diagnostic.md).
 1. Before the alotted time is up, push to your fork and issue a pull request.

-Your pull request description should contain a "fist of five" for comfort and clarity.
+Your pull request description should contain a "fist to five" for comfort and clarity.
 Additionally, you should mention the resources you used to help you complete this assessment.
 For example: